RaminKav/LostInTime/notes.md

   - save frequency: [15s] [2]
 - Quit.

-- [x] shrink hit box on mobs
-- [x] add sapplings asap
-- [x] make breaking trees, etc give exp (Add component mobs get)
-- [x] stats bug
-- [x] stats page re-render bug (its not getting purged, stats menu)
-- [x] chests generate as non-players so they spawn garbage loot :/
-- [x] lower mob stat/dmg scaling
 - sapplings reset timer when despawned... set up resource to track them, or dont despawn them lol...
-- [x] dungeon exiting is broken i think
-- [x] neg stats showing "+ -"
-- [x] unify stat lines in gear
 - add special inv slots for gear/acc
 - add options menu...
 - hitting trees always gives brown or white particles (different from minimap color...)
-- [x] make sword hitbox slightly bigger/forward?
-- [x] weird attack animation/sound bug (multi hits)
 - fade intro step after hitting start
-- [x] only take dmg from enemy when they're in attack anim
 - proj double fire bug!!!
 - helper ui keybind icons for stats, fairy, inv, etc
-- [x] add a way to get weapons
-      -> `Essence of the Forrest` (some way to translate monster killing to get a random piece of loot) -> All monsters can drop essense
-      -> Or, Mob drops can be exchanged for essence

-  - -> Right clicking Essence drops you a random piece of gear
-  - -> Right clicking Essence opens a menu to spend on various things (Random gear, Skill Point, dungeon key?, boss summon?)
-  - Genius prairie ida: Fairies!!
-  - -> fairies spawn randomly and want to trade you random loot stuff for essence
-  - -> they have a chance to sell you gear you lost in previous runs!!!!

-- [x]buff mobs (hp, dmg, hit box)
-- [x] fix inv bug where you drag and then clsoe and it gets stuck lol
-- [x] cant reopen fairy shop (it breaks ui again lol)
-- [x] i dont think item levels are doign anything lol
-- [x] remove durability, causes inv bug and its useless
 - add way to grow food
-- [x] decrease cost to craft w stone, or new way to obtain it (stone mob?)
-- [x] decrease dagger speed?
 - [ ] upgrade station needs to reset tooltips when task is done
-- BUG commo ngear dropping w 4 lines of stats
 - Problem: You can run aroudn the island to despawn mobs
-- [x] mushroom doesnt do dmg
-- [x] make dmg numbers stray more
-- Risk vs Reward:
-  - shrine to pay resource( hp, essence?) for a reward (resources, food, item?)
-  - [x] shrine to engage in combat to get reward (resource, food, item) (summons a bunch of mobs to kill, with an Elite)
 - Relics/Buffs: Buffs that grant you unique bonuses: gain one after every night?

   - regen faster, dash twice, dash further, aoe burst when hit, split dmg in two hits, Knockback enemies on hit, food goes down slower, attack speed up, poison on hit, mp faster, mp discount, -1 damage on every hit, night time aggro distance decreased, more ammo drops, chance to not use ammo, weapon upgrades (drops a weapon of that type), upgrade tomes drop more often, bonus xp, +25% stat bonus (all 4), more chests in dungeons, defelct proj on dash,